11212 Jasper Avenue, Edmonton

 Last week I went to Jang.
 It’s a new restaurant on Jasper Avenue that’s where the old Soy and Pepper restaurant used to be.
 It’s under new ownership and is described as a modern Korean, Japanese, and Western Fusion restaurant.
 Jang means sauce in Korean, and they try to use a blend of Western and Eastern sauces to create new flavours.
 Chef Jamie Jang has over 15 years of experience and has cooked in Korea, Australia, and Canada.
 With his experience, he’s trying to bring something new to Edmonton.
 Being on Jasper, there isn’t a ton of parking, but there are some imparks in the area and some street/meter parking.

 I was invited to their media night but unfortunately had other plans so I couldn’t attend, and went the following week.
 I had a pretty good experience and it sounds as though they tweaked their dishes from the time I went with the feedback that they received at the media event.
+Reading the menu, it seems as though a lot of changes has been made even since after my visit so I’m not sure how accurate my experience will be to current dining experiences.

 To start off, we had the apple Kimchi. it was light and sweet and the added apple to the Kim Chi was a pleasant addition.
 It wasn’t as sour as I would have liked and felt like it could have used a little bit more time fermenting but overall it was nice to nibble on this in between bites or while waiting for other dishes.